webpack/webpack.js.org/src/content/api/compiler-hooks.md

 `SyncHook`

-Called while preparing the compiler environment, right after inizializing the plugins in the configuration file.
+Called while preparing the compiler environment, right after initializing the plugins in the configuration file.

 ### `afterEnvironment`